IngeborgArdoe/training/foundation/oppgave-11.md

   7. Deploy og sjekk at knappen fungerer.
   8. Flytt litt rundt på og juster til du er fornøyd med utlistingen
   ![oppg11fig5.JPG](media/oppg11fig5.JPG)

+##Open Data, Local Objects and Map
+In this exercise, we will fetch open data from multiple public API’s, store it in local objects and visualize the aggregate data in a map.
+Note that we do not store any of the data in the database, everything is stored in memory as the client uses the app.
+  1. Create a new App-form and set the following layout:
+    a.
+Mark the view and name it “Main - map”
+    b.
+Check all Platforms for the views
+    c.
+Save the form and name it “OSLO”, close the form.
+  2. Select Apps in the navigation pane in the “User Interface” section
+    a.
+Right click and new App
+    b.
+Name it “OSLO”
+    c.
+Select form OSLO
+    d.
+Check all default views and set Main - map as default, the app will be available from all devices.
+    e.
+Give the app appropriate security
+  3. Deploy to all and check the website to verify that the app is published and available.
+  4. Create the following local data sources (note: occurrences=unbounded and datatypes):